 Jemima joined St Mary's University in September 2020.
-She is currently ITT Partnership Lead and also works as a Lecturer within the Primary Science and Professional Studies teams, teaching across both undergraduate and postgraduate training routes.
+She is currently Subject Lead for Education Partnerships and also works as a senior lecturer within the Primary Science and Professional Studies teams, teaching across both undergraduate and postgraduate training routes.

 Prior to joining the University, Jemima worked as a class teacher and primary science lead.
 She has a BA (Hons) in Primary Education with QTS, a PGCert in Academic Practice and an MA in Education: Pedagogy following research exploring the support available to early-career teachers in successfully delivering the primary science curriculum.
-This passion has led her to facilitate the Primary Science Enhancement Award (PSEA) for trainees at St Mary's.
-Jemima is currently a doctoral student with a focus on the effective support of early career teachers in the primary classroom.
+She is also a Fellow of the Higher Education Academy.
+Jemima is currently a doctoral student with a focus on the effective mentoring of early career teachers in the primary classroom.

-Jemima is also a Programme and Module External Examiner for the Bachelor of Education at the University of Hertfordshire.
+Jemima is also the Level 6 and Lead External Examiner for the Bachelor of Education at the University of Hertfordshire.

 Jemima is passionate about providing high-quality education for all and contributing to the science education community.
 She regularly presents at ASE Primary Science conferences and has had articles published in the Primary Science journal.
 Her other areas of interest concern pedagogy, professional identity, and methods of support for early career teachers.